Generali denies sale of U.S. business

 MILAN Italy's biggest insurer Assicurazioni Generali (GASI.MI) denied reports on Monday it had sold its U.S. life reinsurance business as it presses ahead with efforts to wrap up a series of disposals to beef up its capital base.

-"Following today's rumours on Generali's U.S. asset, the company states that no agreement to sell it has been reached," Generali spokesman Giulio Benedetti said in a statement.
+"Following today's rumors on Generali's U.S. asset, the company states that no agreement to sell it has been reached," Generali spokesman Giulio Benedetti said in a statement.

 He said the sales process was ongoing.

-Generali, which is feeling the brunt of an ongoing recession in its domestic market, is seeking 4 billion euros (3.3 billion pounds) from the sale of non-core businesses to boost capital.
+Generali, which is feeling the brunt of an ongoing recession in its domestic market, is seeking 4 billion euros ($5.19 billion) from the sale of non-core businesses to boost capital.

-Last Thursday sources familiar with the talks told Reuters French insurer Scor (SCOR.PA) had emerged as lead bidder for its U.S. reinsurance business, which analysts say may be worth $800 million (520 million pounds).
+Last Thursday sources familiar with the talks told Reuters French insurer Scor (SCOR.PA) had emerged as lead bidder for its U.S. reinsurance business, which analysts say may be worth $800 million.

 A source close to the situation said on Monday a deal could be reached "in the next week or so".

-The Italian insurer is also seeking to dispose of its Swiss private bank BSI but potential buyers think it is worth less that its CHF 2.3 billion (1.5 billion pounds) book value.
+The Italian insurer is also seeking to dispose of its Swiss private bank BSI but potential buyers think it is worth less that its CHF 2.3 billion ($2.44 billion) book value.

 "It's proving more difficult to get this one away," the same source said.